Crossmolina: Anglo Protestant Ascendency

 During the 15th century, Crossmolina passed into the hands of the Bourke Family.
-In 1526 O'Donnell of Tir Conaill (Co.
-Donegal) invaded Tirawley and destroyed Crossmolina Castle.
+In 1526 O'Donnell of Tir Conaill (County Donegal) invaded Tirawley and destroyed Crossmolina Castle.
 In response, the Bourkes constructed a replacement in Deel Castle.
 Their possession of this new fortress did not last however as during the Williamite War in Ireland of the 1690s Thomas Burke fought for the defeated Catholic Jacobites.

 Subsequently, Deel Castle was granted by the English crown to the Anglo-Irish Protestant Gore family.
 In the 17th century, Francis Jackson, who had fought with Cromwell in Ireland, also received land in North Mayo.
 The Jackson family later built Enniscoe House.
 Again, the land taken over by the Jacksons was previously owned by the Burke family.
 The arrival of these landlords ushered in the era of Protestant Ascendancy into the area.

 In 1798 Crossmolina was swept up with the events of the United Irishmen Rebellion when French Forces under General Humbert came from Ballina, passed by Crossmolina, towards Lahardane and on towards Castlebar as they went west of Lough Conn to fight the Battle of Castlebar.

-In the late 18th century, the town became a local commercial and administrative centre.
-Regular fairs were held in May, September and December.
+In the late 18th century, the town emerged as a commercial and administrative hub.
+During this period, local landlords formed the Crossmolina Volunteers militia.
+By the early 1800s, a granary and bonded warehouses had been established.
+Petty Court sessions began weekly in 1823, and by the 1830s, the Revenue Police and Constabulary were stationed there.
+Regular fairs occurred in May, September, and December.
+The 1831 census showed a town population of 1,481 across 296 households, while the rural parish totaled 10,198.
+Approximately half the town's households were engaged in trade, manufacturing, and handicrafts.

 The town is referenced in the Leigh's pocket road book of Ireland, published in 1827, as a "village in Mayo", whose "most remarkable object is the ruin of an Abbey dedicated to the Virgin Mary".
 Crossmolina was also mentioned in Samuel Lewis' Topographical Dictionary of Ireland (1837).
-The population of the town at that time was estimated to be 1,431, who lived in 310 houses.
 The town contained "one good street and two converging ones".

-The Survey also recorded the presence of revenue and constabulary police stations.
-Petty court sessions were held in the town on a weekly basis.
-Lewis also enumerated the main local landlords:'There are several gentlemen's seats in the vicinity: the principal are Eniscoe, the residence of M. Pratt, Esq.; Gurtner Abbey, of G. Ormsby, Esq.; Abbeytown, of W. Orme, Esq.; Knockglass, of T. Paget, Esq.; Fortland, of Major Jackson; Glenmore, of W. Orme, Esq.; Greenwood Park, of Capt.
-J. Knox; Belleville, of W. Orme, Esq.; Millbrook, of W. Orme, sen., Esq; Netley Park, of H. Knox, Esq.; Castle Hill, of Major McCormick; Ballycorroon, of E. Orme, Esq.; Stone Hall, of T. Knox, Esq.; Fahy, of Ernest A. Knox, Esq.; Cottage, of W. Ormsby, Esq.; Rappa Castle, of Annesley Gore Knox, Esq.
-(See Kilfyan); and the Vicarage-house, the residence of the Rev. — St. George, rector.
-Deel castle, on the banks of the river of the same name, now a fine modern residence, surrounded with much old timber, stands on the site of a very ancient structure."
+19th Century

+Poitin production

+Poitín, a traditional Irish spirit made from fermented grain or potatoes, boasts a high alcohol content.
+Produced in Ireland for centuries, it significantly impacted Crossmolina's local economy.
+In the early 19th century, Ireland's government worried about prevalent illegal private distillation, leading to frequent conflicts with locals.
+By February 1816, North Mayo's poitín production alarmed the government enough to station troops in the town to curb the trade.

+In July 1833, a party of Revenue Police, based in Crossmolina, made a routine patrol and made an unexpected discovery—individuals engaged in the illicit distillation of poitín.
+The police apprehended two members of the group.
+However, as they returned with the prisoners, a daring attempt to rescue them was made, with a prominent role played by one of the prisoners' father-in-law.
+Tragically, the situation escalated, leading the police to discharge their weapons, resulting in the death of one man.